Orca Network ACTION Page

 • The Army Corps in DC won't order the Walla Walla District to begin breaching without hearing from the Washington delegation, namely Gov. Inslee and senior Senator Murray.

 • Gov. Inslee and Sen. Murray won't provide that support without widespread support and public awareness that breaching is needed to avoid the extinction of multiple salmon populations and Southern Resident orcas.
 It is within their power to provide the political backing to authorize the Army Corps to commence breaching in the coming year.

-• To provide the greatest increase in Chinook and other salmon for the starving Southern Resident orcas, it would be most effective to direct our sense of urgency and our educational efforts toward informing the public that dam breaching could begin in 2018 with the support of the people of Washington, expressed by Gov. Inslee and Sen. Murray.
+• To provide the greatest increase in Chinook and other salmon for the starving Southern Resident orcas, it would be most effective to direct our sense of urgency and our educational efforts toward informing the public that dam breaching could begin within months, with support from the people of Washington, expressed by Gov. Inslee and Sen. Murray.